thuiar/MMSA-FET/README.md

 $ python -m MSA_FET install
 ```

-> **Note:** For the OpenFaceExtractor to work on Linux Platforms, a few system-wide dependancies are needed.
+> **Note:** A few system-wide dependancies need to be installed manually.
 See [Dependency Installation](https://github.com/FlameSky-S/MMSA-FET/wiki/Dependency-Installation) for more information.

 ## 2. Quick Start

 MMSA-FET is fairly easy to use.
 You can either call API in python or use commandline interface.
 Below is a basic example using python APIs.

 > **Note:** To extract features for datasets, the datasets need to be organized in a specific file structure, and a `label.csv` file is needed.
 See [Dataset and Structure](https://github.com/FlameSky-S/MMSA-FET/wiki/Dataset-and-Structure) for details.
-Raw video files and label files for MOSI, MOSEI and CH-SIMS can be downloaded from [BaiduYunDisk](https://pan.baidu.com/s/14XkD2kCGnJGMqnCLNzi6MQ?pwd=g9n5).
+Raw video files and label files for MOSI, MOSEI and CH-SIMS can be downloaded from [BaiduYunDisk](https://pan.baidu.com/s/1F2CgPCeG4eI6nmrRwp4ESA?pwd=7ppk) or [Google Drive](https://github.com/thuiar/MMSA-FET/wiki/Dataset-and-Structure#datasets).

 ```python
 from MSA_FET import FeatureExtractionTool